sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 I'm especially worried about how the amount of code is increasing at a much faster rate than the number of developers.

-And that gets us to Sourcegraph, how can we help.

 But as developers of software, we all feel the pain of code complexity: not being able to get in flow, encountering tech debt that turns a tiny fix into a multi-day ordeal, and all the wasted time just trying to understand big codebases.